 When you get the help of a friend or a professional caregiver, you take care of your relative by taking care of yourself.
 Caregivers can quickly burn out.

-To be the best possible child, niece, or granddaughter to an ailing relative, you need to stay healthy yourself and maintain your own life as well.
+To be the best possible child, niece, or granddaughter to an ailing relative, you need to stay healthy and maintain your own life.
 By getting others to help, you can maintain balance in your life to bring your best self to the loved one who needs you.

 7. Needs Evolve Over Time